 A Little Piece of Asia on Victoria Street Richmond

-If you ignore Richmond Street’s grand building façades dating to the early 1900s, and the leafy side streets with their rows of Victorian brick terrace houses and workers cottages, you might just feel as if you’re on the atmospheric streets of Saigon (officially called Ho Chi Minh City) or Hanoi.
+If you ignore Richmond Street’s grand building façades dating to the early 1900s, and the leafy side streets with their rows of Victorian brick terrace houses and workers cottages (and you use a bit of imagination), you might just feel as if you’re on the streets of Saigon (officially called Ho Chi Minh City) or Hanoi.

-Prices and items for sale are chalked in Vietnamese on blackboards outside shops, while market stalls outside grocers and supermarkets heave with mountains of fragrant Asian fruits, vegetables and herbs.
-Inside, the shelves are crammed with jars and bottles of Asian sauces and condiments, packets of dried noodles and sacks of rice.
+Prices and items for sale are chalked in Vietnamese on blackboards outside shops, while market stalls in the front of Vietnamese grocers and supermarkets heave with mountains of fragrant Southeast Asian herbs, fruits and vegetables.
+Inside, the shelves are crammed with jars and bottles of Asian sauces, spices and condiments, packets of dried noodles, and sacks of rice.

-Elderly Vietnamese women in their patterned pyjamas and conical hats pull vertical shopping carts along the footpath, elbowing anyone out of the way who unknowingly gets between them and a bargain, while young Australians of Asian heritage sip Vietnamese iced coffees at pavement tables outside crowded cafés, while they text their absent friends on their iPhones.
+Elderly Vietnamese women in their patterned pyjamas and conical hats pull vertical shopping carts along the footpath, elbowing anyone out of the way who unknowingly gets between them and a bargain, while young Australians of Asian heritage sip Vietnamese iced coffees at tables on the footpaths outside crowded cafés, while they text their absent friends on their iPhones.

-Although both times we visited it was mid-week, Victoria Street was still a hive of activity.
-Yet we were told Saturdays are when it’s busiest, when everyone is out shopping, and the streets can get as frenetic as they can in Asian cities.
+Although every time we visited Victoria Street Richmond on our recent trip it was mid-week, the lively artery we’re now calling Little Saigon was still a hive of activity.
+Having said that, we were told Saturdays are when it’s busiest, when everyone is out shopping, and the streets can get as frenetic as they can in any Asian city.
+You know when to go!

-Aside from the lively Asian atmosphere, the reason to come to Richmond Street is the food — some of Melbourne’s cheapest and most authentic Asian food.
-For budget traveller’s to Melbourne, this is paradise.
+Aside from the lively atmosphere, the main reason to head to Victoria Street Richmond as far as we’re concerned is the food – some of Melbourne’s cheapest and most delicious Asian food.
+For Asian food-lovers and budget travellers to Melbourne, this is paradise.

-At Phố Chu The, at 270 Victoria Street, we stuck to a classic phố with razor thin slices of rare beef, as well as a beef combination soup including brisket and tripe among other tasty bits.
-It was very good, far better than another Vietnamese noodle place we’d tried in the city called Pho Dzung, where the broth had been insipid and the beef chewy.
+At Phở Chu The, at 270 Victoria Street, we stuck to a classic phở with razor thin slices of rare beef, as well as a beef combination soup including brisket and tripe among other tasty offaly bits.
+It was very good, far better than another Vietnamese noodle place we’d tried in the city, including an over-hyped place called Pho Dzung, where the broth had been insipid and the beef chewy.

-But it was at I Love Phố 264, at 264 Victoria Street, where Terence opted for their special combo beef phố while I went for my favourite, the rich and complex phố bo ko, that we looked at each other and sighed.
-The broths were as authentic as any we’ve tried in Saigon — clear, pure of flavour and perfectly seasoned (not a single condiment was needed), the noodles were beautifully cooked, and the herbs were fresh and fragrant.
-It was Vietnam in a bowl!
-No wonder the Vietnamese converge on Victoria Street, Richmond.
+But it was at I Love Phở 264 at 264 Victoria Street, where Terence ordered their special combo beef phở and I opted for one of our other favourites, the rich and complex phở bo ko, that we looked at each other and sighed.
+The broths were as good as any we’ve slurped in Saigon – clear, pure of flavour and well seasoned (not a single condiment was needed), the noodles were perfectly cooked, and the herbs fresh and fragrant.
+It was Vietnam in a bowl.
+No wonder the Vietnamese-Aussies converge on Victoria Street, Richmond.

 How to Get to Victoria Street Richmond